 British Colonial Rosewood Long Sunburst CupboardMid 19th century

-A British colonial rosewood long sunburst cupboard with gadrooning on the edge of the flat top and wave carving on the frieze.
-The floating panels of the doors are carved with a large oval sunburst design, centered with an oval disk and leaf embellishments in the corners.
+A British colonial rosewood cupboard with gadrooning on the edge of the flat top and Fleur-de-Lis carving on the frieze.
+The floating panels of the doors are carved with a large oval sunburst design, centered with an oval disk.
+The frames of the doors are carved with elongated reserves.
+The base has two drawers, each with a recessed brass handle and sunburst carving.
+The cupboard rests on four ball feet.
+The interior is fitted with four shelves.
 The sunburst or Surajmukhi is a typical motif of the state of Gujarat signifying prosperity.
-The frames of the doors are carved with elongated reserves, the bottom finished with an egg and dart carved, moulded edge and rests on melon sectioned carved feet.
-The interior is fitted with three shelves.

 The cupboard is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
 The Indian rosewood that this piece has been made of has a naturally occurring dark shade with a striking grain.